 Professor Freeman Dyson FRS

-Freeman Dyson is a theoretical physicist who has made pioneering contributions to his field without respite for the past eight decades.
+Freeman Dyson was a theoretical physicist who has made pioneering contributions to his field without respite for the past eight decades.
 Amongst his most significant achievements as a young researcher was the demonstration that separate formulations of quantum electrodynamics — the physical theory explaining the interaction of charged particles — were in fact identical.